outofmbufs/pidcontrol/README.md

 In this example, h1.history would have the records from BEFORE the ramp and windup handlers ran; h2.history would have the records from AFTER.
 Instantiating a PIDPlus with multiple objects of other modifiers (e.g., two SetpointRamp modifiers) is not generally useful (and the exact behavior may be implementation-dependent).

-## No Modifiers
+## General Performance Notes
-Of course a `PIDPlus` can be used with no modifiers:
+A `PIDPlus` can be used with no modifiers:

     p = PIDPlus(Kp=foo, Ki=bar, Kd=baz)

-This is perfectly acceptable, it just runs slower than a `PID` does.
-Performance testing on a typical laptop shows the `pid` method in a `PID` object taking about 0.3 usec per call.
-The same with `PIDPlus` takes about 11 usec per call (roughly 36 times slower).
+This is fine but runs slower than the equivalent `PID` would.
+To compare performance of `PID` vs a no-modifier `PIDPlus`, the following tests were run:

+    % python3 -mtimeit -s'from pid import PID; z = PID()' 'z.pid(0, dt=0.01)'
+    1000000 loops, best of 5: 285 nsec per loop

+This is about 0.3 microseconds per `pid()` call.

+    % python3 -mtimeit \
+      -s'from pid import PIDPlus; z = PIDPlus()' 'z.pid(0, dt=0.01)'
+    20000 loops, best of 5: 11.9 usec per loop

+Although the no-modifier `PIDPlus` could be said to be roughly 40 times slower than the corresponding `PID`, the total overhead of roughly 12 microseconds per iteration seems unlikely to be significant overhead in the context of any system that can be pragmatically controlled via a python program.

+Adding a PIDHistory, which is one of the more expensive modifiers (as it responds to ALL events):

+    % python3 -mtimeit \
+       -s'from pid import PIDPlus, PIDHistory' \
+       -s'h = PIDHistory(); z=PIDPlus(modifiers=h)' 'z.pid(0, dt=0.01)'
+    20000 loops, best of 5: 16.6 usec per loop

+indicates roughly 4usec additional overhead per modifier added.

 ## Writing a PIDModifier

 A custom PIDModifier interacts with one or more PIDHookEvent notifications by providing a handler method for that notification.
-There are 6 PIDHookEvent types, each with a specific notification method name as noted here:
+There are 7 PIDHookEvent types, each with a specific notification method name as noted here:

 - PIDHookAttached: generated at the **end** of PIDPlus.__init__ for each modifier attached to that PIDPlus.
 PIDModifier method name: `PH_attached` .
 The significance of this being "at the end of" PIDPlus.__init__ is that the PIDPlus will be fully-initialized when this notification happens.

 - PIDHookInitialConditions: generated when the 'initial_conditions()' method is invoked on a PIDPlus object.
 PIDModifier method name: `PH_initial_conditions` .

-- PIDHookSetpoint: generated when the setpoint attribute is set on a PIDPlus object.
+- PIDHookSetpointChange: generated when the setpoint attribute is set on a PIDPlus object.
 PIDModifier method name: `PH_setpoint_change` .

-- PIDHookPreCalc, PIDHookMidCalc, PIDHookPostCalc: generated at the beginning, middle, and end of the PID calculation.
+- PIDHookBaseTerms, PIDHookModifyTerms, PIDHookCalculateU: generated at three different stages of the PID calculation.
 These three spots offer different ways of modifying the PID control calculation.
-PIDModifier method names: `PH_precalc` , `PH_midcalc` , `PH_postcalc` .
+PIDModifier method names: `PH_base_terms`, `PH_modify_terms`, `PH_calculate_u`.

+- PIDHookHookStopped: generated when any PIDModifier raises HookStop to prevent further propagation of an individual PIDHook event.
+This at least lets modifiers later in the list know that they were cut off from an event.
+PIDModifier method name: `PH_hook_stopped`.

 In addition to the specific method names mentioned above,  each notification subclass defines its own 'event' object which will be passed to those handler methods.
 The specific event objects will be described later.

 To create a new modification type, subclass PIDModifier and supply a handler for every event of interest.
-For example, to create a PIDModifier that will interact with PIDHookSetpoint events and PIDHookMidCalc events:
+For example, to create a PIDModifier that will interact with PIDHookSetpointChange events and PIDHookModifyTerms events:

     class ExampleModification(PIDModifier):
         def PH_setpoint_change(self, event):
-            print(f"setpoint change event: {event}")
+            print(f"setpoint_change event: {event}")

-        def PH_midcalc(self, event):
+        def PH_modify_terms(self, event):
-            print(f"midcalc change event: {event}")
+            print(f"modify_terms event: {event}")

 A modification can declare its own __init__ method if it needs additional parameters.
 Best practice includes using *args/**kwargs and super() to continue the __init__ calls up the subclass chain.
 So, as a trivial example, to add a 'foo' parameter to the ExampleModification: